ZhouFang92/Rao-Blackwellized-CME-solver/README.md

 Matlab 2021a or newer versions

 Required tool boxes:
-Simulink
+Simulink,
-Statistics and Machine Learning Toolbox
+Statistics and Machine Learning Toolbox, and Parallel Computing Toolbox.
-Parallel Computing Toolbox

 CME_solvers.m:
 This script computes the CME of different chemical reaction networks.